Reports: California homicides, violent crime rose in 2021 – KION546

 California Gov. Gavin Newsom and Attorney General Rob Bonta are among the Democrats facing challengers in November and are struggling to explain how their policies are keeping the state safe.
 San Francisco’s progressive district attorney was ousted from his post in June, and his counterpart in LA just survived a second recall attempt.

+“Californians deserve safe streets and an Attorney General committed to doing the job,” California GOP Chairwoman Jessica Millan Patterson said in a statement earlier this month.
+“Rob Bonta is a shameful example of what happens when you place radical ideology ahead of public safety.”

+Bonta was in San Diego Thursday to tout the state’s tough gun control laws, which he says are keeping homicides from being worse.

-“We all know the gun violence epidemic plaguing communities across our nation is sickening and it’s unacceptable,” Bonta said Monday without addressing the increase in homicides and violent crime in his office’s reports.
+“We all know the gun violence epidemic plaguing communities across our nation is sickening and it’s unacceptable,” Bonta said, without addressing the increase in homicides and violent crime in his office’s reports.

-Bonta was in San Diego Monday to tout the state’s tough gun control laws, which he says are keeping homicides from being worse.
-He contrasted California’s gun laws with those in red states like Florida and Texas — also favorite targets of Newsom.
+He added: “You are less likely to get shot and killed in California than in Texas, than in Florida, than in nearly every other state in the nation because of our common-sense gun laws.”

+The red states are also favorite targets of Newsom, who is overwhelmingly favored to beat little-known Republican state Sen. Brian Dahle in November.
+But Newsom also is seen as a potential White House candidate and high crime at home would be an inviting target for opponents.

 There were 2,361 homicides in the California last year, surpassing 2020’s figure by more than 150 deaths, according to the reports.
 While the number remains far below the historic high — 4,095 homicides in 1993 — last year was the deadliest year since 2007.